scommons/scommons-api/README.md

 ## Documentation

-You can find documentation [here](https://scommons.org/scommons-api)
+You can find more documentation [here](https://scommons.org/scommons-api)